sgardier/Pacman_AI/README.md

 The first project involves developing a pathfinding algorithm to eat all the dots while minimizing the total distance traveled.

 ### BFS solution
-This solution make use of [Breadth-First search](https://en.wikipedia.org/wiki/Breadth-first_search) to find the direction to the nearest dot.
+This solution makes use of [Breadth-First search](https://en.wikipedia.org/wiki/Breadth-first_search) to find the direction to the nearest dot.

 **Run it (from the projet-1 folder) :**
 ```console